2021 Haiti earthquake

-At 08:29:09 EDT on 14 August 2021, a magnitude 7.2 earthquake struck the Tiburon Peninsula in the Caribbean nation of Haiti.
+At 08:29:09 EDT on 14 August 2021, a magnitude 7.2 earthquake struck the Tiburon Peninsula of southern Haiti.
 It had a 10-kilometre-deep (6.2 mi) hypocenter near Petit-Trou-de-Nippes, approximately 150 kilometres (93 mi) west of the capital, Port-au-Prince.
 Tsunami warnings were briefly issued for the Haitian coast.
 At least 2,248 people were confirmed killed as of 1 September 2021 and more than 12,200 injured, mostly in the Sud Department.
 An estimated 650,000 people were in need of assistance.
 At least 137,500 buildings were damaged or destroyed.

 It is the deadliest earthquake and deadliest natural disaster of 2021.
 It is also the worst disaster to strike Haiti since the 2010 earthquake.
 UNICEF estimates more than half a million children were affected.
 The Haitian Civil Protection General Directorate (DGPC) warned of a possible large humanitarian crisis resulting from the earthquake.
-USAID provided US $32 million in foreign aid to Haiti for reconstruction efforts following the devastating earthquake.
+USAID provided US$32 million in foreign aid to Haiti for reconstruction efforts following the devastating earthquake.
 This earthquake had the most casualties of any disaster since the 2018 Sulawesi earthquake.
 The economic loss from this earthquake is estimated at over 1.5 billion US dollars, nearly 10% of the country's gross domestic product.

 Tectonic setting

-Haiti lies within the complex plate boundary zone between the North American Plate to the north and the Caribbean Plate to the south.
-This zone is interpreted to contain a number of microplates, particularly the Gonâve Microplate, which is bounded to the north by the Septentrional-Oriente fault zone and to the south by the Walton fault zone and the Enriquillo–Plantain Garden fault zone, all of which are active left lateral transform faults.
+Haiti lies within the complex plate boundary zone between the North American plate to the north and the Caribbean plate to the south.
+This zone is interpreted to contain a number of microplates, particularly the Gonâve microplate, which is bounded to the north by the Septentrional-Oriente fault zone and to the south by the Walton fault zone and the Enriquillo–Plantain Garden fault zone, all of which are active left lateral transform faults.
 Although dominated by lateral motion the plate boundary zone also accommodates a component of north–south shortening.
 This has led to overall transpression along the main strike-slip faults.
 The largest earthquake in the region prior to the 2021 event was in 1952, and measured 6.2 magnitude, occurring 35 km to the west.

 In the Tiburon Peninsula, the main structure is the Enriquillo–Plantain Garden fault zone, which runs along its length.
 This fault zone carries almost half of the left lateral displacement between the North American and Caribbean plates, with a displacement rate of about 7 mm per year.
 The epicentre of the 2010 Haiti earthquake was located at the eastern end of the peninsula and was caused by movement on previously unknown thrust faults that form part of the overall fault zone, without rupturing the main strike-slip fault strand.
 The same fault zone is thought to have been the source of the 1751 and 1770 earthquakes that destroyed the capital Port-au-Prince.